The Double-Edged Sword of Talking About Addressing Police Violence - The Example of The San Francisco 49ers CEO

 Unfortunately, York's comment that law enforcement is "unfairly" put on the front line of the issue that is at the center of the protests - police brutality - is incorrect.
 Regardless of a citizen's level of income, we all have the same rights under the Constitution (or so we are told).
 It is clear that the rights of some people are more easily, frequently and acceptably violated by law enforcement than others.
 While income might play a role in that phenomenon in some cases - because poor white people are mistreated by the police as opposed to wealthy white people - black, Latino, and Native American people bear the disproportionate brunt of the most mistreatment by law enforcement.

 It is great that Mr. York put his money where his mouth is and is willing to help organizations in the community do critical work.
 It would be nice if he and others in power would become less afraid to tell the truth about law enforcement.
-Minorities have not been lying about the abuses all these years, and police departments and unions that dismiss, ignore, and cover up the abuse are indeed on the front lines of the violation of rights and bodies of entire American communities.
+Minorities have been telling the truth about the abuses all these years, and police departments and unions that dismiss, ignore, and cover up the abuse are indeed on the front lines of the violation of rights and bodies of entire American communities.

 The scrutiny of law enforcement that this new generation of protests has brought isn't "unfair."
 It is overdue.
 Not acknowledging that is to hamstring the push for justice for all.
 You can read more about York's pledge to the charities HERE: